Last Updated on January 17, 2023 by Janine

-Named a World Heritage Site by UNESCO in 1988, Chichén Itzá features several fascinating structures, the most famous of which is undoubtedly the El Castillo pyramid (also known as the Temple of Kukulcan).
-If you count the number of stairs on each side of this pyramid they add up to 365 total, one for each day of the year.
+Named a UNESCO World Heritage Site in 1988, the Mayan ruins of Chichén Itzá feature several fascinating structures.
+The most famous of which is undoubtedly the El Castillo pyramid (also known as the Temple of Kukulcan).
+If you count the number of stairs on each side of this pyramid, they add up to 365 total, one for each day of the year.
 Cool, no?!

 There are very few interpretive signs at Chichén Itzá, so I recommend hiring a guide upon arrival to help you understand the significance of what you’re looking at.

 Alternatively, you may wish to visit as part of a tour.
 This way, tour guide and transportation arrangements would all be included in your ticket price, saving you the trouble of having to coordinate each thing separately.

 This full-day trip includes transportation, a guided tour of the Chichén ruins, a visit to a cenote, and a stop for lunch in the gorgeous colonial town of Valladolid.
 It offers pick-up from several locations in and around Playa del Carmen.
 Click here to check rates!

 If you do choose to go independently, rent a car so you can arrive early.
 The site opens at 8 AM and if you’re there for opening you’ll be better able to avoid crowds as well as the worst of the sun.
 Once you’ve explored the site, round out your day trip by stopping at a cenote in nearby Valladolid for a refreshing swim before you head back to Playa.

 Cozumel is a small island just 40 minutes from Playa del Carmen by ferry.
 Known for expansive white sand beaches, and the world-famous Palancar reef, there’s no better place for a beach day!